 As the new millennium began, the band program had expanded to include a Dixieland ensemble and music technology classes in addition to the traditional bands.
 New band rooms at both the high school and middle school buildings opened in 2001 which allowed space for the bands to grow to their current size.
 In late 2002, the marching and symphonic bands traveled to London, England to represent Ohio in the London 2003 New Year's Day Parade.
 This trip saw the Watkins Memorial symphonic band perform a concert in the historic Westminster Central Hall, as the Marching Warriors performed for more than one million spectators through the streets of London on New Year's Day.
 In 2009, the eighteen-year-old marching band uniforms were retired as the band purchased new uniforms featuring a large, gold "W" bisecting a white and black jacket and black pants.
 Around this same time, the marching band carved out a niche presenting shows that reflected a geographical or cultural theme.
 The Pyramids, The Rise and Fall of Rome, The Far East, Native Rituals, Tribal Effect, and Desert Winds all helped secure some of the highest competitive scores in school history.

 After the 2013-14 school year, Mr. Young retired from the program, briefly passing the baton to Mr. Ken Will and Mr. Ken Hoffman.
-In 2015, Mr. Robert Davis was tapped to lead the band program at Watkins Memorial High School, and Mr. Phillip Showalter was chosen to lead the middle school band program.
-Mr. Showalter also serves as the Associate Director of the Marching Warriors.
-Additional band staff includes Mr. Ross Musick, Director of Percussion, and Ms. Sara Haley and Mrs. Michelle Jones, who direct our guard.
+In 2015, Mr. Robert Davis was named Director of Bands at Watkins Memorial High School.
+In 2019 Mrs. Stephanie Smiley joined the program as Associate Director of Bands, focusing on beginning bands and middle school ensembles.
+Additional band staff includes Mr. Ross Musick, Director of Percussion, and Mrs. Michelle Jones, who leads our guard.
 In the spring of 2017, Watkins Memorial's Wind Ensemble traveled to Chicago, Illinois to perform and attend educational clinics.